macbuse/kock/README_koch.md

-#Inkscape extension to make Apollonian gaskets.
+#Inkscape extension to make Koch snowflake.

 Tested Inkscape 0.91.

 The Koch snowflake  is a mathematical curve and one of the earliest fractal curves to have been described.
 It is based on the Koch curve, which appeared in a 1904 paper titled "On a continuous curve without tangents, constructible from elementary geometry" (original French title: Sur une courbe continue sans tangente, obtenue par une construction géométrique élémentaire)[citation needed] by the Swedish mathematician Helge von Koch.